sonic011gamer/Lumia650Pkg/MU_README.md

-# [Project Mu](https://microsoft.github.io/mu/) UEFI Implementation for Lumia 950 Platforms
+# [Project Mu](https://microsoft.github.io/mu/) UEFI Implementation for Lumia 650

 ## Description

-This repository hosts the code and underlying work behind the Lumia 950 Windows UEFI firmware "bootstrapper" for Lumia 950 and Lumia 950 XL devices.
+Project MU for the Lumia 650, why not.

 ## Build